aj2075/Azure-WebAPI-AAD-Authentication/README.md

    ![git clone](/images/deploymenturl.PNG)

-**3 Initializ,stage and commit all your applicatin files to your local git repo on your desktop**
+**c Initializ,stage and commit all your applicatin files to your local git repo on your desktop**

 1. Change directories to the "RetailApi" folder (created in step 1: Build a simple Web API...) in your command shell and type the following command